mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 })
 {% endprism %}

+Believe it or not, the code above will serve as the foundation for the rest of tutorial.
+We'll soon begin to see some magical coordination between our parent Vue instance, and the components we build along the way.

 ## Step 2: Implement the Photo Upload Feature

 <p data-height="482" data-theme-id="0" data-slug-hash="XRYmLQ" data-default-tab="result" data-user="mattrothenberg" data-embed-version="2" data-pen-title="Step 2: Implement Photo Upload [Instagram Prototype]" data-preview="true" class="codepen">See the Pen <a href="https://codepen.io/mattrothenberg/pen/XRYmLQ/">Step 2: Implement Photo Upload [Instagram Prototype]</a> by Matt Rothenberg (<a href="http://codepen.io/mattrothenberg">@mattrothenberg</a>) on <a href="http://codepen.io">CodePen</a>.</p>